tcsvn/hassio-activity-assistant/activity-assistant/DOCS.md

 ## FAQ
 - I can't connect my smartphone
     - Is the IP and PORT set correctly?
-Check the addon configuration and the config in activity-assistant.
+Check the addon configuration and the config in Activity Assistant.
-- Can I connect to the server from the internet?
+- Can I connect to the AA from the internet?
-    - Yes, in principle with Port forwarding enbaled this is possible.
-However this is not the recommended way.
-It is totally fine to specify a local ip address and synchronize the activities now and then when you are within your local net
+    - Yes, in principle with Port forwarding enabled this is possible.
+However, this it NOT recommended.
+I did not develop the addon with security concerns in mind.

 ## Known Issues
 - Changing the port from 8000 to sth. other does not work!